reshift/adhese_npm_module/README.md

   // array of slots for which you want to request ads
   slots: ['myslot_1','myslot_2'],

-  // slot and slots can be combined, at least one of the two is obligatory
-  slot: 'myslot_3',

   // content identifier (video/media) for contextual lookups, optional
   videoId: 'mediaId',